 With the advancement of technology and better communication, it’s easier than ever for two people who are not in the same physical location to work together on projects.
 In fact, many small businesses (and even some large ones) use a virtual assistant to great advantage.
 Here are just a few of the advantages of hiring a virtual assistant:

-- Low Costs: Working remotely can have a dramatic effect on a business’s bottom line.
-Not only does it make sense from an economic point of view, it makes sense from a time standpoint as well.
+- Low Costs: Working remotely can dramatically affect a business’s bottom line.
+Not only does it make sense from an economic point of view, it also makes sense from a time standpoint.
 After all, you don’t have to pay for office space, equipment, payroll, etc. This can mean a savings of thousands of dollars per year.

 - No Physical Presence Required: One of the biggest benefits of working with a virtual assistant is there is no need for you or your business to have a physical presence in a particular geographic location.

-- More Time: Working remotely allows you to spend more time on the activities that generate your profits instead of spending it on non-core activities like paying bills, replying to emails, posting on social media, etc. In addition, delegating work to VAs tends to free up a lot of mental energy allowing you to be more productive.
-Moreover, you get more me-time which means more time to pursue your hobbies, take some much needed time off, go on that much anticipated vacation or simply relax.
+- More Time: Working remotely allows you to spend more time on the activities that generate your profits instead of spending it on non-core activities like paying bills, replying to emails, posting on social media, etc. In addition, delegating work to VAs frees up a lot of mental energy, allowing you to be more productive.
+Moreover, you get more me-time which means more time to pursue your hobbies, take some much-needed time off, go on that much-anticipated vacation or simply relax.

-- Higher Productivity: One of the main reasons people choose to delegate non-essential work to virtual assistants is so they can increase their productivity.
-Moreover, since virtual assistants are themselves expert at what they do, they tend to have a higher level of efficiency and produce results faster and with less errors than an “inexperienced” business owner could.
+- Higher Productivity: One of the main reasons people delegate non-essential work to virtual assistants is to increase their productivity.
+Moreover, since virtual assistants are themselves experts at what they do, they tend to have a higher level of efficiency and produce results faster and with fewer errors than an “inexperienced” business owner could.

-- Better Work Management: Delegating tasks to VAs makes it possible for you to concentrate on the big picture without getting bogged down by the details.
-You don’t have to micromanage the work of your VA; instead you can simply check in from time to time and provide guidance as needed.
+- Better Work Management: Delegating tasks to VAs allows you to concentrate on the big picture without getting bogged down by the details.
+You don’t have to micromanage the work of your VA; instead, you can simply check in from time to time and guide as needed.
 Outsourcing your administrative tasks allows you to get back to the core of being a business owner.
 The crucial stuff that makes your business tick.
 The stuff that actually produces your profits.
-You see, when you outsource non-core tasks, you free up your time and energy to become more productive which in turn allows you to create more profits for your business.
+You see, when you outsource non-core tasks, you free up your time and energy to become more productive, allowing you to create more profits for your business.

 - Low maintenance: Since virtual assistants are experts at what they do, they require much less supervision and training than an employee would.
-Thus, they require much less of your time and energy which means you can spend it where it’s most profitable…running your business!
+Thus, they require much less of your time and energy, so you can spend it where it’s most profitable…running your business!

-- Fill the skill gap: Another advantage of using a VA is that they can fill skills gaps in your business.
+- Fill the skill gap: Another advantage of using a VA is that it can fill skills gaps in your business.
 For example, let’s say you don’t have the expertise or the time to write a certain type of sales letter.
-A virtual assistant who specializes in writing can do it for you at a fraction of the cost and with much greater speed and accuracy than you could do it yourself.
+A virtual assistant specialising in writing can do it for you at a fraction of the cost and with much greater speed and accuracy than you could do it yourself.

 - Peace of mind: One of the main reasons people hire a virtual assistant is to have some “peace of mind” knowing they have things taken care of without having to worry about doing it themselves.
-When you hire someone to do routine chores, it gives you the opportunity to get back to running your business and growing your profits without having to micromanage every detail.
+When you hire someone to do routine chores, it allows you to get back to running your business and growing your profits without having to micromanage every detail.

 Disadvantages Of Hiring A Virtual Assistant

 - Communication problems: Businesses usually tend to hire virtual assistants from countries like India and the Philippines because they are relatively cheap compared to Americans or Europeans.
-Hence, often the virtual assistant operates at a time zone different from that of the employer.
+Hence, the virtual assistant often operates in a time zone different from the employer’s.
 This makes communication a real problem.
-For example, if your virtual assistant is located in India and you are based in California, then he will be operating on the opposite side of the globe as you.
+For example, if your virtual assistant is located in India and you are based in California, he will operate on the opposite side of the globe.
 Thus, any kind of real-time communication with him will be difficult.
 This problem is further aggravated by the fact that many virtual assistants from such may not have a good command of the English language.

 - Security Risk: Another major disadvantage of hiring a virtual assistant is the security risk involved.
 Consider this: A lot of times, these individuals will have access to your company’s most sensitive information like your bank account details, credit card numbers, email passwords, and so on.
 Moreover, virtual assistants are not vetted by any regulatory agency so you could end up with an individual who is stealing from you and running off with your money.

-- Lack of required supervision: For jobs that require extensive supervision or micromanaging, the VA model could turn out to be a disaster.
+- Lack of required supervision: For jobs requiring extensive supervision or micromanaging, the VA model could be a disaster.

-- Lack of integrity: Another thing to consider is the lack of integrity among a significant percentage of the virtual assistants.
+- Lack of integrity: Another thing to consider is the lack of integrity among a significant percentage of virtual assistants.
 Why?
-Simply because they are so eager to please their clients that they will say or do almost anything to get work.
+Simply because they are so eager to please their clients, they will say or do almost anything to get work.